EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_2.md

 * diversity indices

 **Disclaimer:** We don't intend to go over the finer points of performing statistical analyses.
 We are doing something much more dangerous.
-We will show you how to get metagenomic data and get p-values.
+We will show you how to analyze metagenomic data and get p-values.
 What you do with those values is then all up to you!

 ### Task
 * To ensure you have the most up-to-date code,